'Tottenham is where Bale wants to be' - Agent confirms talks between Real Madrid and Spurs | Goal.com

 However, the winger has fallen out of Zinedine Zidane's plans as he made only 16 appearances last season in all competitions.

-Bale has been highly linked with a departure this summer, having also been frequently rumoured to be on the move several times in recent seasons.
+Bale has been heavily linked with a departure this summer, having also been frequently rumoured to be on the move several times in recent seasons.

 Manchester United and Tottenham have been said to be interested and, on Tuesday, Bale's agent confirmed that a return to Spurs is his preferred destination.